dav-par/eng114_DevOps/Documentation/docs/IaC_local_task.md

 [IaC cloud task](/Documentation/docs/IaC_cloud_task.md)

 # IaC local task
-Set up the app and db on two local virtual machines using a third virtual machine as an ansible controller.
+Set up the app and db on two local virtual machines using a third virtual machine as an ansible controller

 ## Set up three machines
-- Use this [vagrant file](/IaC_ansible/original_vagrantfile) and name it Vagrantfile
+- Use this [vagrant file](/IaC_ansible/local_task/Vagrantfile) which must be named VagrantFile
 - ssh in to each and update and upgrade
 - `sudo apt update -y && sudo apt upgrade -y`
 - ssh into the controller